yogeshwaran01/web-series-quotes/README.md

 There are four method to Generate Quotes

 - Generating Quotes with in-build images
-- Generating Quotes with in your own images
+- Generating Quotes with your own images
 - Generating Quotes with blank colored Backgroud
 - Generating Quaotes of your own quote and own image